rootstrap/FlowForms/docs/pages/android-quickstart.md

     }
 }
 </code></pre>
-<div class="comment">In the above snippet we are declaring a form with two fields (Username & Password).
-Both fields are required and the password field also requires to have at least 8 characters. </div>
+<p class="comment">In the above snippet we are declaring a form with two fields (Username & Password).
+Both fields are required and the password field also requires to have at least 8 characters. </p>

 **2 :** Listen to the fields status on your Fragment or Activity using our repeatOnLifeCycleScope extension :